blokidde/Blokboy-gaming-device/docs/journal.md

 i used JavaScript to make it possible for the website to communicate with the ESP32.
 I used the fetch function to send a request to the ESP32's local IP address.
 This request asks the ESP32 to execute a command, and I logged the response in the console to check if it was working.
 I also learned how to handle errors if the ESP32 was not responding.

 ### ESP32
+ESP32 as a webserver.
+The ESP32 runs a small server that listens for requests from my website.
+When the site sends a request to /command, the ESP32 processes it and sends back a response.

 ## week 6
 ### 10/3/25